 - In one episode of Danny Phantom, Jack and Maddie kept playing games.
 Jack, who kept losing, suggested "best 2 out of 3", "best 3 out of 5", and so forth.

-- In one Timon & Pumbaa short, Timon sets up a Shell Game on the sidewalk.
-When the first guy who walks up wins the game, Timon suggests "best three out of five?" but the guy wins again.
+- In one Timon & Pumbaa short, Timon sets up a Shell Game on the sidewalk (which was also a set up).
+When the first guy who walks up wins the game, Timon suggests "best two out of three?" but the guy wins again.
 After a few iterations of this, the scene jumps to sometime later when the number of rounds is well into the triple digits.
+Then they get caught by a cop for gambling.